Code-Institute-Submissions/new-milestone-project-1/README.md

 There were a number of differences between the deployed version and the development version:
 - The nav-menu list items were not revealing a grey background, which was visible on the deveolpment version.
-- I needed to adjust the names of the image files so that they were all lower - an amendment which I had not made on the development version of the site.
+- I needed to adjust the names of the image files so that they were all lower case, and upon fixing the file structure of the project - an amendment which I had not made on the development version of the site.

 To run locally, you can clone this repository paste this git clone into your editor https://github.com/kalkiboru111/new-milestone-project-1.git into your terminal.
 To cut ties with this GitHub repository, type git remote rm origin into the terminal.